Bouquet algebra of toric ideals: Introduction

 As mentioned before, apart from classifying toric ideals according to their combinatorial signatures, we provide a technique that constructs infinitely many examples of toric ideals that are of interest in various fields.
 Let us outline their roles and definitions.

 \emph{Robust} toric ideals are those for which the universal Gr\"obner basis is a minimal generating set.
 Unlike the other four classes, robustness makes sense for arbitrary polynomial ideals as well.
 A beautiful family of robust ideals are ideals of maximal minors of matrices of linear forms that are column-graded \cite[Theorem 4.2]{CDG}, which generalize the ideals of maximal minors of a matrix of indeterminates \cite{BZ,SZ}, and the ideals of maximal minors of a sparse matrix of indeterminates \cite{Bo}.
 Another family of robust ideals is given by the defining ideals $I(\widetilde{L})$ of the closure $\widetilde{L}$ in $(\PP^1)^n$ of linear spaces $L\subset \AA^n$, see \cite[Theorem 1.3]{AB}.
 Restricting to special cases, of course, reveals more properties.
 For example, the toric ideal of a simple graph is robust if and only if is minimally generated by its Graver basis; this was shown in \cite[Theorem 3.2]{BBDLMNS} using the graph-theoretic classification of bases from \cite{RTT,TT}.
 In other words, $\MS(A)=\MU(A)=\MM(A)=\Gr(A)$ holds for robust toric ideals of graphs.
 More generally, $\MS(A)=\MM(A)$ holds for any robust toric ideal, see \cite[Theorem 5.10]{T}, and thus $\MU(A)=\MM(A)$ also.
-It is conjectured that all robust toric ideals are minimally generated by their Graver bases, see \cite[Question 6.1]{BBDLMNS} and thus robust toric ideals would be precisely the $\emptyset$-Lawrence toric ideals.